-The reason I’m posting about it, well, the two reasons I’m posting about it, is that even medical professionals can be unsympathetic to those suffering from mental health problems, because medical professionals are people too, and a lot of people just don’t understand or believe those suffering from mental health issues.
+The reason I’m writing about this, well, the two reasons I’m writing about this, is that even doctors and other medical professionals can be unsympathetic to those suffering from mental health problems.
+Doctors and other medical professionals are people too, and a lot of people just don’t understand or believe those suffering from mental health issues.

-In my case my body was desperate to keep my brain and body chemistry within a strict homeostatic range, to the point that taking painkillers, even just two tablets over two consecutive days would cause me to hallucinate, any amount of caffeine would cause a psychotic episode, and I even started to hallucinate due to a drip I was placed on when I was taken to the hospital a few days after a suicide attempt evolving painkillers and alcohol, because my body still hadn’t recovered and I was in a lot of pain.
-In short, pretty much anything that could alter my bodies functioning even in the smallest of amounts would screw me over.
+Furthermore, any amount of caffeine would cause a psychotic episode, and I even started to hallucinate due to a drip I was placed on when I was taken to the hospital a few days after a suicide attempt evolving painkillers and alcohol because my body still hadn’t recovered and I was in a lot of pain.
+In short, pretty much anything that could alter my body’s functioning even in the smallest of amounts would screw me over.

 I tried talking to the nurse looking after our small recuperation ward, to explain to her about my anxiety problems and that I was starting to hallucinate and begged them to allow me to be discharged so I could get a taxi home.
 But they wouldn’t allow me to leave without an escort (my partner), nor would they allow me to close the curtains around my bed or offer to do anything that’d help me to calm my anxiety down, whilst I slowly started to fall into another psychotic episode as the hallucinations became stronger and stronger, affecting more and more of my senses.

 Although I didn’t suffer the outrageous behaviour alleged in the article, thank god, the total lack of support for someone suffering from mental health who’s asking for help while under the care of medical professionals is still shocking behaviour, and has stayed with me ever since.